adescode/foxtrailer/README.md

 - [x] Add download button and function to image gallery
 - [x] Publish to Google playstore
 - [x] Implement Firebase Analytics
-- [ ] Implement functional share button
+- [x] Implement functional share button
 - [ ] Implement functional favorite movie details
 - [ ] Remove inline style
 - [ ] Allow Android back button on some other screens
 - [ ] Create separate element for some functions in details page
 - [ ] Clean up the entire code
-- [ ] Download on ios not found/ place in a specific location
+- [ ] Image download on ios not working.